mdsahilnoob/Event-Management-Platform/CONTRIBUTING.md

-Certainly!
-Here's an example `CONTRIBUTING.md` file for your open-source project, which is a website written in TypeScript and Next.js.
-You can customize it to suit your project's specific needs and guidelines:

----

 # Contributing to Ibento

 Thank you for your interest in contributing to Ibento!
 We welcome contributions from the community to help improve and grow this project.
 Whether you're a developer, designer, or just passionate about the project, there are many ways to get involved.